 When planning your itinerary, check the Free Ranger Program Schedules at each of the National Parks for a list of free ranger led activities available.

 You can find the schedules for each of the Northern Territory National Parks in the links below:

 Note: There are very few activities running on the weekend in Kakadu National Park.
-We modified our itinerary to ensure we were able to join a Ranger guided walk at Ubirr and a basket weaving class.
+We modified our itinerary to ensure we were able to join a Ranger guided walk at Ubirr and a basket weaving class with local indigenous women.

 Some waterfalls and swimming holes get very busy and it is worthwhile planning to visit them either in the early morning or late afternoon.

 Buley Rockholes, Wangi Falls and Florence Falls in Litchfield National Park were particularly busy during the school holiday and peak season period.

 The other way to avoid the crowds at many of the swimming holes is to walk a little further!